 Infractions will be dealt with in accordance with University policy.
 Commonly, the penalty for any form of cheating/plagiarism is a grade of F on the tests or laboratory assignments, or a final grade of F in the course.
-However, depending on the severity of the case other penalties may include a record on the student's transcript or expulsion.
+However, depending on the severity of the case, other penalties may include a record on the student's transcript or expulsion.

 Please familiarize yourself with the University policy on academic integrity found in the Undergraduate Calendar at the following website.
-Please contact me if your have any questions. http://www.uvic.ca/learningandteaching/students/resources/expectations/
+Please contact me if you have any questions. web.uvic.ca/calendar2019-09/undergrad/info/regulations/academic-integrity.html